Typhlomence/openttd-coronaai-fix/README.md

 This is my first work on an AI (or any modification for OpenTTD), so there's probably implementation details that can be improved.

 Changes from the original CoronaAI:
+* Selecting vehicles:
-* When selecting a bus to use, only consider road vehicles that can travel on the default road type.
-The bus with the highest capacity will also be chosen.
+ * Will make sure to pick a passenger road vehicle that can run on the default road type (i.e. not a tram).
+If none can be found, the AI will not build anything but will wait until one is available.
+* Building stations, depots and buses:
-* When building stations and depots, ensure that the company actually built them on the chosen tiles (no matter the road type), as well as checking if a bus was successfully bought.
+ * Ensure that the company actually built them on the chosen tiles (no matter the road type).
+ * Ensure that a depot was built before trying to buy a bus.
+ * Ensure that a bus was bought.
-* When building stations and depots, ensure they are connected to each other by existing roads.
+ * Ensure stations and depots are connected to each other by existing roads.
-* The AI will not try to build anything if it couldn't find a valid vehicle to buy at the moment.
-* Instead of only attempting to build once, the AI will recheck towns a year after the last check and (re)build if there's still nothing it owns in a town (and it can successfully build it).
-* While it doesn't store anything in the save file, the AI will check if it's built anything when it starts to avoid rebuilding in already serviced towns.
+ * Don't build outside of the current town's local authority (which can cause issues if a big town is next to a small town).
+* Removing unused stations and depots:
-* The AI should be able to remove unused infrastructure later if an attempt is unsuccessful due to another company's vehicle being in the way, etc.
+ * Try again later if the operation was unsuccessful (e.g. another company's vehicle was in the way).
+ * Only try to remove them if both stations are unused (see limitations).
+* On AI start, will attempt to look for existing stations, depots and buses (so that it does not rebuild everything again when loading a saved game).
+* After going through all towns, will wait a year before going through them again to (re)build in towns that currently have no service.
+* Finances:
-* If there's enough spare cash, the AI will repay the loan, and if the AI gets low on cash, it will try to take out a loan if it doesn't have the max loan already.
+ * Will repay the loan if there's enough spare money.
+ * Will take out a loan (if it doesn't have one already) if running low on money.
-* When building stations and depots, keep them within the chosen town's local authority radius.
-* The AI will sell vehicles that aren't making a profit (rather than just highly unprofitable) if it is really low on cash and already has the max loan.
+ * Will sell any unprofitable vehicles (rather than just highly unprofitable) when running low on money and if the loan is at maximum.

 Limitations:
 * Likely not to be compatible with all combinations of road vehicle and road type NewGRFs.
-* It's possible that, depending on how infrastructure was initially built, the function for detecting existing infrastructure might not get things exactly right.
-To try to prevent issues when trying to remove unused infrastructure, it checks that both stations it detected are used first.
+* Because checking for existing infrastructure is a rough check, it might not be correct 100% of the time.
+To try to prevent issues, the function for deleting unused stations and depots checks if both found stations are not in use.
-* It seems like the pathfinder isn't perfect as sometimes it allows stations to be built that aren't properly connected by road, just having a road tile between each end.

 # Original readme of ottd-coronaai
 Please increase number of road vehicles per company (in settings -> limitations).